 It’s certainly a modern take on a classic style of bike.
 The position of the handlebars will keep you comfortable as you ride around town after work or start taking the bike to the grocery store instead of driving the car as a way to get more exercise.

 This is not the kind of bike you want to take mountain biking, but it’s a great around town bike that will serve you just fine.

-- Classic, curvy men’s beach cruiser bicycle with 19-inch durable steel frame; ideal for casual, comfortable riding around the neighborhood
+- BEACH CRUISER BIKE FOR MEN: Classic, curvy men’s beach cruiser bicycle with 19-inch durable steel frame; ideal for casual, comfortable riding around the neighborhood

 3. Cannondale Trail 7